 There are three historical themes that Prof. Schoone-Jongen finds fascinating: human migration patterns, the definitions people give themselves and place upon others, and the manner in which events are interpreted both at the moment and after the fact.
 The specific historical contexts upon which he concentrates are immigration to the United States through 1920, the American presidency, and the impact of religion on everyday lives.

 Prof. Schoone-Jongen recently taught a course entitled "Strangers in the Land: Immigration in the United States, Then and Now," offered by the CALL program at Calvin and by the Oscher Life-Long Learning Institute (OLLI) program at Aquinas College.
 He is also currently serving as a member of the board of the Association for the Advancement of Dutch-American Studies.

 Prof. Schoone-Jongen was on sabbatical in the fall of 2012 and spent the time researching and writing a biography of Theodore F. Koch, a Dutch American real estate promoter who used capital from German and Dutch investors to found farm communities among Dutch Calvinists, Swedish and Danish Lutherans, and German Catholics in Minnesota and Texas between 1885 and 1920.
-He will be working in archives in the Netherlands, Germany, Texas, Illinois, and Minnesota and traveling to Koch's European homes and the sites of his American colonies.
+During his sabbatical semester in 2012 he visited archives in the Netherlands, Germany, Texas, Illinois, and Minnesota and traveled to Koch's European homes and the sites of his American colonies.

 Prof. Schoone-Jongen is continuing to research Dutch immigration to New Jersey since 1850 and has given presentations on the topic to the department colloquium, church groups, and an academic conference.
 (Read one on Passaic County.)
 He recently recorded a two minute television spot on the legacy of Theodore F. Koch, a Dutch American real estate promoter who developed about 1,000,000 acres of land in Minnesota between 1885 and 1910, which will be aired on public television stations in Minnesota.